embolalia/resume/resume.md

 ------

 *   Highly proficient in Python and git
-*   Skilled with Java and shell scripting
+*   Skilled with Java, JavaScript, and shell scripting.
-*   Experience with languages including C++, C, and Scheme
+*   Experience with Postgres and MySQL, as well as Django and SQLAlchemy
 *   Experience with Linux administration including systemd and RPM/yum